Block Builder and Block Iterator

 | key_len (2B) | key (keylen) | value_len (2B) | value (varlen) | ... |

-At the end of the block, we will store the offsets of each entry and the total number of entries.
-For example, if the first entry is at 0th position of the block, and the second is at 12th position,
+At the end of each block, we will store the offsets of each entry and the total number of entries.
+For example, if the first entry is at 0th position of the block, and the second entry is at 12th position of the block.

 |offset|offset|num_of_elements|